kaiban-ai/kaibanjs-docs/docs/use-cases/01-Sports News Reporting.md

 3. **Writing and Structuring:** Back in the newsroom, writers piece together their findings, striving to create a narrative that captures the essence of the game.
 4. **Editing and Publishing:** Editors polish the articles for clarity and engagement, racing against time to publish while the news is still fresh.

-*Note: In this use case, the publishing step is not currently automated by AgenticJS to maintain simplicity in the workflow.*
+*Note: In this use case, the publishing step is not currently automated by KaibanJS to maintain simplicity in the workflow.*
 :::

 ### The Agentic Solution
-Now, imagine this scenario optimized with AgenticJS automation:
+Now, imagine this scenario optimized with KaibanJS automation:

 - **Event:** Copa America Final, 2024
 - **Query:** "Who won the Copa America in 2024?"